sgrote/NanoStringNormalizeR/README.md

 #### 4. Normalize all *.RCC* files

-This puts all the *.RCC* files in `input_folder` together and normalizes them at once
+This puts all the *.RCC* files in `input_folder` together and normalizes them at once:

 ```
 norm_fc(input_folder, house_genes)